2016 Houston Astros season: Performance overview

-Following the season, Altuve was recognized with numerous awards, including The Sporting News Major League Player of the Year, by which he joined Jeff Bagwell (1994) as the second Astro to receive the award; Altuve was also the recipient of three MLBPA Players Choice Awards as Major League Player of the Year (first Astro), AL Outstanding Player (second Astro, following Bagwell as a National Leaguer in 1994), and the Majestic Athletic Always Game Award (Altuve's second consecutive).
+Following the season, Altuve was recognized with multiple player of the year awards, by The Sporting News, and the MLBPA Players Choice Awards as Major League Player of the Year (first Astro), and AL Outstanding Player, as well as the Majestic Athletic Always Game Award (Altuve's second consecutive).
+Altuve won his third successive Silver Slugger Award, becoming the first Astro with this distinction.
 Further, Altuve became the third Astro to receive the Lou Gehrig Memorial Award, succeeding Buddy Bell (1988) and Glenn Davis (1990), and received his second Luis Aparicio Award.
+Altuve joined Jeff Bagwell in 1994 as the second Astro to receive both The Sporting News MLB Player of the Year Award, and Players Choice Outstanding Player.